Abdul-Qadir al-Arna'ut: Biography

-Arnaoot received his initial religious training with Hanafi scholars, before breaking with them to continue his quest for knowledge through self-teaching.
+Born into a Muslim Albanian family in Istog on the year 1928, which was a part of Yugoslavia but now is located in modern day Kosovo.
+His family spoke in the local Gheg dialect of the Albanian language.
+His family migrated to Syria after his birth due to persecution from the Yugoslavian government.
+His known name as Arnaout comes from the Turkish word for Albanian which is used all over the Middle East.
+Arnaout received his initial religious training with Hanafi scholars, before breaking with them to continue his quest for knowledge through self-teaching.

 The Ba'ath government banned Arnaout from giving lectures and teaching.
 Arnaout died on 26 November 2004 in Damascus under quasi-house arrest and without leaving a successor.
 His funeral prayer was held after the Jumu'ah prayer at the Zayn ul-'Abidin mosque in Al-Maydan, Damascus, and was attended by tens of thousands of people.
-He was 78 years old.
+He was 76 years old.